tlindig/jquery-closest-descendant/README.md

 Breadth first search for the selector downward in the DOM tree.

 ## Getting Started
-Download the [minified version][min] or the [uncompressed version][max] in load it in your page.
+Download the minified version [dist/closestDescendant.min.js][min] or the uncompressed version [dist/closestDescendant.js][max] and load or add it in your page.

 [min]: https://raw.github.com/tlindig/jquery-closest-descendant/master/dist/closestDescendant.min.js
 [max]: https://raw.github.com/tlindig/jquery-closest-descendant/master/dist/closestDescendant.js

-Or add this link to get jQuery and this plugin online without download:
+Or add this links to get jQuery and the plugin online without download:

 ```html
 <script src="http://code.jquery.com/jquery-1.9.1.min.js"></script>